 The RSM solves all equations for regional flow simultaneously.
 Formulation of the surface-water, ground-water, and canal-flow equations for coupled-matrix solution forces the simulation to be conducted at a unique time step for all waterbodies within the system.
-Flow conditions in the most dynamic waterbody of the system should govern the chosen time step.
-Thus, unnecessary flow computations will be carried out in the other waterbodies, e.g., ground-water flow solutions are typically required much less frequently (daily stress periods) than surface-water flow solutions (hourly or smaller time steps).
+Ideally, flow conditions in the most dynamic waterbody of the system should govern the chosen time step.
+Otherwise, unnecessary flow computations might be carried out in the other waterbodies, e.g., ground-water flow solutions are typically required much less frequently (daily stress periods) than surface-water flow solutions (hourly or smaller time steps).
 Given that reduced computational run time is a high priority issue for RSM development, decoupling the ground-water and surface-water solutions could be advantageous.
+The RSM model developers assert that, at present, the use of a fast efficient sparse matrix solver diminishes the significance of excessive computations associated with imposition of a common time step for coupled solution of overland and groundwater flow equations.
+However, RSM model developers note that decoupling techniques might be considered in the future should excessive computation times become an issue.

-Furthermore, consideration should be given to making the time step in the RSM dynamically variable during the simulation.
+Consideration should be given to making the time step in the RSM dynamically variable during the simulation.
 It is more computationally efficient and accurate to adjust the simulation time step dynamically to closely match the flow conditions.
 For example, longer time steps ($\Delta t > 24$ hours) in dry seasons and shorter time steps in wet seasons ($\Delta t < 24$ hours) and during periods of extreme weather, flow, and control events should be considered.
+During the Interactive Workshop, District model developers stated that dynamic time stepping was used in the RSM before a recent change in the matrix solver.
+The model developers indicated that it might need to be re-implemented (refer to Meeting Notes of 5:13 PM June 22, 2005).